thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Introduction

-Trusted execution environments are now present in many devices, which provide a safe environment to place security sensitive code, such as cryptography, secure boot, secure storage, and other essential security functions.
+Trusted execution environments are now present in many devices, which provide a safe environment to place security sensitive code such as cryptography, secure boot, secure storage, and other essential security functions.
 These security functions are typically exposed through a narrow and well-defined interface, and can be used by operating system libraries and applications.
 Various APIs